mosip/biosdk-testing-kit/BiometricSDKTest/README.md

 testCaseName|biometricType|testFuntion|inputData1.xml,inputData2.xml
 ```

+## Executing BiometricSDKTest.jar

-## Executing BiometricSDKTest.jar for all the Biometiric Modalities
+### Executing BiometricSDKTest.jar for all the Biometiric Modalities
 Make sure that, the below files are prepared before running the "BiometricSDKTest.jar".
 * Configuration file: application.properties
 * List of test cases file